What is Warwhal?

 I treasure narwhals because they are a rare and seemingly, fantastical animal.
 They remind me that there are little bits of magic in this world, and reality is stranger than fiction.
 I aim for my designs to capture their whimsical existence.

 Shoe making has been a whimsical dream of mine for years, but it never occurred to me it was something I could do myself.
 I had written it off as a bucket list item likely to never avail, until a friend of mine posted some picture of himself at a shoe making course.
 That's when it clicked!
 People do make shoes, in America, and I could find someone to teach me.
 I made it my mission to do just that.
-I found the one course that would allow me to make stilettos from the get go and hopped on a plane to Arizona.
-This site is everything that has happened as a result of that 4-day course in mule making.
+I found the one course that would allow me to make stilettos from the get go and hopped on a place to Arizona.
+This site is everything that has happened as a result of that 4-day course.

-Follow the Warwhal journey on Instagram (@warwhal).
+Follow the my journey on Instagram (@emilylucie).